manuelpuyol/regie/README.md

   1. Must be able to search by name :heavy_check_mark:
   2. Must be able to search by code

-5. As a student, I wat to register for a course
+5. As a student, I want to register for a course
   1. Must not allow more than 3 active courses in a quarter
   2. Must check if prerequisites are met
   3. Must enroll for accompanying labs

-6. As a student, I want to see my grades
+6. As a student, I want to see my grades :heavy_check_mark:
   1. Must print all past grades, divided by quarter

 7. As a teacher, I want to see my current courses